NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ![Performnance Gain](Figure_Performance_V3.png)

 As shown in the performance plot above, reusing the RFFT object resulted in a huge performance improvement compared to the previous versions.
 We achieved up to 30x speed-up for arrays with lengths `<2^8`.
 And from that point on, the speed-up gradually decreases to around 2x-3x for larger arrays`.

+## Conclusion
+In this post, we explored different ways to optimize the performance of RFFT computation using pyFFTW in Python.
+We started with a baseline implementation and gradually improved it by applying various optimizations, such as byte-aligning the input array, using the `pyfftw.FFTW` object directly, and reusing the RFFT object across multiple executions.
+The key takeaway from this exploration is that reusing the RFFT object can lead to significant performance improvements.